Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Abstract

 \section{Abstract}

-We have shown recently that high-energy neutrinos above 200~TeV detected by IceCube are produced within several parsecs in the central regions of radio-bright active galactic nuclei (AGNs).
-To independently test this result and to extend the analysis to a wider energy range, we use here public data for all energies from seven years of IceCube observations.
-The IceCube point-source likelyhood map is analyzed against positions of AGNs from a large complete sample selected by their compact radio flux density.
-The latter analysis delivers $3.0\sigma$ significance with the combined post-trial significance of both studies being $4.1\sigma$.
-The correlation is driven by a large number of AGNs.
-Together with fainter but physically similar sources not included in the sample, these radio-bright quasars may explain the entire IceCube astrophysical neutrino flux as derived from muon-track analyses.
-The neutrinos can be produced in interactions of relativistic protons with X-ray self-Compton photons in parsec-scale AGN jets.
+Recently we have shown that high-energy neutrinos above 200~TeV detected by IceCube are produced within several parsecs in the central regions of radio-bright blazars, that is active galactic nuclei with jets pointing towards us.
+To independently test this result and extend the analysis to a wider energy range, we use public data for all neutrino energies from seven years of IceCube observations.
+The IceCube point-source likelihood map is analyzed against the positions of blazars from a statistically complete sample selected by their compact radio flux density.
+The latter analysis delivers a $3.0\sigma$ significance with the combined post-trial significance of both studies being $4.1\sigma$.
+The correlation is driven by a large number of blazars.
+Together with fainter but physically similar sources not included in the sample, they may explain the entire IceCube astrophysical neutrino flux as derived from muon-track analyses.
+The neutrinos can be produced in interactions of relativistic protons with X-ray self-Compton photons in parsec-scale blazar jets.

 \keywords{ neutrinos -- galaxies: active -- galaxies: jets -- quasars: general -- radio continuum: galaxies }